ijleesw/MA1-Spring2018/Reduced Groebner Basis/README.md

+If you want a monomial with lower degree comes before, type `$ make reverse` to compile.

 `-v` option was used to debug codes.
 You can take a glimpse of how I debugged my codes with the option :)